what-to-bring-library-study-session

 A laptop is the gateway to learning for online students, so don’t forget it!

-BONUS TIP: Make sure your laptop is fully charged before you leave the house so you aren’t scrambling to plug it in as soon as you arrive at the library.
+TIP: Make sure your laptop is fully charged before you leave the house so you aren’t scrambling to plug it in as soon as you arrive at the library.

-2. Your VPN Connection
+2. A VPN Connection

-Read the full post here: Do I need a VPN As An Online Student?
+If you’re not familiar with VPNs, read the full post here: Do I need a VPN As An Online Student?

 student-vpn